 Helping the person to understand the changes

 Social workers and occupational therapists are important providers of guidance to people with learning disabilities, autistic people, and their families.
 People may turn to you for advice on how to keep safe, and on how to cope with the challenges of the current crisis more generally.
 GOV.UK is the main website for advice on COVID-19 from Public Health England, and includes accessible materials.
-It is important that you are familiar with the main instructions from the Government on infection control and social distancing, both so that you can carry out your work safely, and give clear messages to those you support about what they need to do.
+It is important that you are familiar with the guidance from the Government on face coverings, testing, isolation and mixing with other people so that you can carry out your work safely, and give clear messages to those you support about what they need to do.

-Reassurance is also important, so you may want to explain or reiterate why there are so many changes to ordinary life, that the changes are temporary, and that everyone has their part to play.
-This may include why people are not visiting, why support staff might be wearing masks, gloves and aprons, and why people cannot go out to the usual places.
+Reassurance is also important, so you may want to explain or reiterate why there are still some changes to ordinary life and that everyone has their part to play.
+This may include why support staff might be wearing masks, gloves and aprons, and why people may not be able to go out to the usual places without considering the risks involved.
 People may be able to develop their usual coping strategies with the help of those who support them.

 Further reading Open